mstksg/inCode/copy/entries/hakyll-rewrite.md

 javascript scripts to fay.
 This time around, I figured I'd move away from [fay][], because it was slightly clunky to build/get working/integrate in the way that GHCJS spoiled me to be accustomed to.
-In the future, I might return ... but at this point in time, Fay seems as awkward in the ecosystem to me now as *haste* did when I first started using it.
+In the future, I might return ... but at this point in time, Fay seems a bit awkward in the ecosystem.
 GHCJS lets you use the full power of Haskell (including all of *base*'s concurrency mechanisms and almost every library on hackage), at the expense of creating large and unreadable javascript blobs.

 [fay-update]: http://blog.jle.im/entry/blog-engine-updates-markdown-preprocessor-fay-scripts.html#fay
 [fay]: https://github.com/faylang/fay/wiki